pickanothername/CommandHelper/To-Do.md

 12. Plotme.
 Can you replicate plotme?

-13. ~~Custom Heads.
+13. <del>Custom Heads.
 Heads can be spawned by /head {player name, or mob name}.
-There is also a 12% chance a head of a mob can be spawned.~~
+There is also a 12% chance a head of a mob can be spawned.</del>

 14. Locks.
 Place a sign on a container to make it only used for the certain player.
 Right click it and then say /lock add {name} to add another person's use to your chest.